acornprover/acornprover.org/docs/tutorial/proving-a-theorem.md

 And one day... who knows.
 Maybe your wildest dreams will all come true.

 For a harder proof, neither humans nor Acorn will be able to solve it in a single step.
 We need to structure the proof, to break it down into easy steps.
-Let's [jump into the tutorial](/docs/tutorial/multi-step-proofs/).
+Let's [take a look at multi-step proofs](/docs/tutorial/multi-step-proofs/).